Teodor-Iancu/NFTickets/README.md

 ## Features
-**Before purchase:**
+**Before Ticket purchase:**
 - The price.
 Each Badge/NFT can bring you a discount of a few accumulated percentages. e.g. Holder, Stacker, Diamond hands, DoerNFT, etc
 - Possibility to reserve a seat in the VIP area.
 - Whitelisting, the possibility of having a time window (e.g. 72 hours) before the accessibility of public purchases

 **Before the event**
-- Access and validation of presence via QR-Code from any device
+- Access and validation of presence via QR-Code from any device by a designated admin

 **After the event**
 - Proof of participation (the idea can also be extended to IRLMs)